McKay Lodge Conservation Hosts the International Sculpture Center Annual Conference Opening Reception in Pittsburgh

-McKay Lodge Conservation, a leader in the conservation of sculpture and especially sculpture in the public realm, was pleased to be among the conference collaborators and sponsors.
+McKay Lodge Conservation, a leader in the conservation of sculpture and especially sculpture in the public realm, is hosting the ISC reception and is pleased to be among the conference collaborators and sponsors.

 For its part, McKay hosted the opening evening reception of the event which was as much fun as our 2013 Pittsburgh reception dinner and entertainment for the Americans for the Arts Conference, see:

 Our top party planner friends at Pittsburgh Public Art to helped us make this party GREAT.

 The conference theme was “Tradition and Innovation” and was held October 15-18, 2016.

 The International Sculpture Center traveled to Pittsburgh, PA from October 15-18, 2016 for the 26th International Sculpture Conference: Sculpture in Context: Tradition and Innovation in Pittsburgh, PA, featuring: